ivan-guerra/programmador.com/content/posts/morse-translator.md

 itself is relatively straightforward to understand with not many gotchas or edge cases as far as I could tell.
 That's nice, because it made the task of programming much easier.
-The most challenging part of this project was understanding how to to play dot/dash sounds over the host's speakers.
+The most challenging part of this project was understanding how to play dot/dash sounds over the host's speakers.
 Of course, playing sound on a computer is a problem that has been solved a thousand times over.
 The SDL library with its simple C API covered all our audio needs.
 In the end, we walk away with a fun, flexible CLI tool.